Malin Byström

-Malin Byström ([ˈmɑ̌ːlɪn ˈbŷːstrœm]; born 3 September 1973) is a Swedish lyric soprano who has sung leading roles at many of the world's most prestigious opera houses.
+Malin Byström ([ˈmɑ̌ːlɪn ˈbŷːstrœm]; born 3 September 1973) is a Swedish lyric soprano.

 Early life and education

 Byström was born in Helsingborg.
-She studied at the Academy of Music and Drama, University of Gothenburg for four years and then trained as a soprano at Operahögskolan i Stockholm (University College of Opera, Stockholm).
+She studied at the Academy of Music and Drama, University of Gothenburg for four years and then trained as a soprano at University College of Opera, Stockholm.

 Career

+Byström sang Fiorella in Il turco in Italia at the Theater Lübeck in 2000 and subsequently joined the ensemble of the opera in Nürnberg, singing the roles of Musetta in La Bohème, Gretel in Hänsel und Gretel, Gilda in Rigoletto, Annina in Eine Nacht in Venedig, and Pamina in Die Zauberflöte.
 She debuted at The Royal Opera as Amalia in I masnadieri in 2002 and has since sung Marguerite in Faust, Fiordiligi in Così fan tutte, and Donna Anna in Don Giovanni.